How to Change a Field Type in an Elasticsearch Index

 Frequently Asked Questions

-Q: Can I change a field type directly in the existing index?
+Q: Can I change a field type directly in an existing Elasticsearch index?

-Q: Will changing a field type affect my existing queries?
+Q: Will changing a field type break my existing queries and dashboards?

-Q: Can I change multiple field types at once?
+Q: Can I change a field type without downtime?

 Subscribe to the Pulse Newsletter